 Although building was still being carried out around her, people were moving in as she walked past, their possessions in hand carts and the heavier items on carter's wagons.
 There was talk of a gasworks being built in Stockport and street lighting installed, but she saw no sign of that in the new town yet.

-From Weavers Row she walked along Ridgeway Street, then through one of the little passage ways into Foggs Court, through another passage into Edward Street, turned right at Bradshaw Street, crossed Bamford Street, along a winding alley between tall houses and into Mottram Street.
+From Weavers Row she'd walked along Ridgeway Street, then through one of the little passage ways into Foggs Court, through another passage into Edward Street, turned right at Bradshaw Street, crossed Bamford Street, along a winding alley between tall houses and into Mottram Street.
 On the south side of Mottram Street were labourers marking out fields for a new mill and reservoir.
-She walked on past them into Ratcliffe Street, crossed the road and climbed Cross Street.
+She walked on past them into Ratcliffe Street and climbed Cross Street.

-At the end of Cross Street, she saw the foundations being laid for the new church of St Thomas’s, a very modern construction without the traditional tall steeple.
-Instead there were tall columns at the entrance.
-Brigitte had told her it was being built in the Roman manner and they’d wondered if the Holy Father lived in such a place.
-It was to be a daughter church to St Mary’s in the old part of town, built to accommodate the influx of people to the new town.
-John had mentioned that it was expected to be less drafty and more comfortable than cold, musty old St Mary’s overlooking the Market Place, or the more modern St Peter’s west of the Market Place, and he’d a mind to attend it which had surprised Nancy.
-Whilst she and John held to the Old Irish Faith in their hearts, they’d been spat on and openly abused in the street for their nationality and beliefs, and John was adamant that his English born children would not suffer the same fate.
-They’d attended both St Mary’s and St Peter’s several times and found little difference to the masses of the Old Faith.
-And John had reminded his wife that St Mary’s and St Peter’s had, after all, originally been consecrated in the Old Faith before the time of that evil King Henry and the English Reformation.
-A Catholic could be buried in either church cemetery knowing that it was acceptably consecrated ground.
-But St Thomas’s would be another matter.
-They would need to think upon it.
+At the end of Cross Street, she saw the foundations being laid for the new church of St Thomas's, a very modern construction without the traditional steeple of St Mary's or St Peter's.
+Instead there were columns at the entrance.
+Brigitte had told her it was being built in the Roman manner and they'd wondered if the Holy Father lived in such a place.
+It was to be a daughter church to St Mary's, which overlooked the Market Place in the old part of town, built to accommodate the influx of people to the new town.
+John had mentioned that it was expected to be less draughty and more comfortable than the much larger St Mary's, or St Peter's west of the Market Place, and he'd a mind to attend it, which had surprised Nancy.
+Whilst she and John held to the Old Irish Catholicism of their ancestors in their hearts, they'd been spat on and openly abused in the street for their nationality and beliefs, and John was adamant that his English born children would not suffer the same fate.
+They'd attended both the Anglican St Mary's and St Peter's several times and found little difference to the masses of the Old Faith.
+And John had reminded his wife that St Mary's had, after all, originally been consecrated in the Old Faith before the time of that evil King Henry and the English Reformation.
+A Catholic could be buried in the church cemetery knowing that it was acceptably consecrated ground, as indeed their own dear departed children had been.
+But St Thomas's would be another matter.
+They would need to think upon that.

-While she’d rested over a cup of tea with her sister-in-law, Betty, they remembered how quiet Stockport had been when they had first moved there in 1802.
-They’d left Ireland with her father, Joe Ridel, John’s parents, Jimmy and Ann Elliott, and brother, Jim.
-All accomplished weavers, they’d seen the demise of their prosperous cottage industry as the manufactories were built in ever increasing numbers across the Irish Sea.
-John’s other brothers had chosen to emigrate to America and most of Nancy’s family to Canada, but the voyage to such far flung destinations was too much for Joseph Ridel and Ann Elliott who both suffered terrible sea sickness, so they opted for the growing textile industry of northern England.
+While she'd rested over a cup of tea with her sister-in-law, Betty, she'd reminisced on how quiet Stockport had been when she had first moved there in 1802.
+She and John had left Ireland with her father, Joe Ridel, her sister and brothers and their families, as well as John's parents, Jimmy and Ann Elliott, and his brother, Jim.
+All accomplished weavers, they'd seen the demise of their prosperous cottage industry as the manufactories were built in ever increasing numbers across the Irish Sea.
+John's other brothers had chosen to emigrate to America and most of Nancy's family to Canada, but the voyage to such far flung destinations was too much for Joseph Ridel and Ann Elliott, who both suffered terrible sea sickness crossing the Irish Sea, so they stayed in Liverpool and opted for the growing textile industry of northern England.
 The separation from their families was hard, but inevitable, and was the fate of many at that time.

-They’d arrived in Liverpool looking for work and a better life, heard about the prosperity of Manchester and made their way east, but found the booming town too busy, too dirty and too crowded.
-Word of the fine market town of Stockport in the neighbouring county of Cheshire, home of the first textile mill to ever be built, had encouraged them to cross the Lancashire Bridge where they quickly found work.
+They'd heard about the new mills of Manchester and made their way east, but found the booming town already too busy, dirty and crowded.
+Word of the fine market town of Stockport in the neighbouring county of Cheshire had encouraged them to cross the Lancashire Bridge where they quickly found work.
 Weavers experienced in the management of looms and fine cloth were in great demand.
 Wages were good and rent was cheap back then.

 The cottage in Lower Hillgate suited them all very well to begin with.
-Then Nancy’s first child was on the way and Jim had met Stockport born and bred Betty.
-After the wedding, Jim and Betty found their own cottage in Upper Hillgate, a little bigger than the Lower Hillgate cottage and had taken his parents to live with him there.
+Then Nancy's first child was on the way and Jim had met Stockport born and bred Betty.
+After the wedding, Jim and Betty found their own cottage in Upper Hillgate, a little bigger than the Lower Hillgate cottage, with two small rooms upstairs, and had taken his parents to live with him there.